389ds/389ds.github.io/docs/389ds/design/cli-guide.md

 A good example of constraints is a microwave.
 When the door is open, the magnetron is disabled.
 This constraint exists as a safety tool to prevent injury to a human.

-If you haven't now is a great time to research and study Finite State Machine.
-They are an excellent way to model constraints.
+If you haven't now is a great time to research and study Finite State Machines.
+They are an excellent way to model constraints and programs in general.

 ### Using these in computers.